Semana Santa or Holy Week Is One of the More Important Events in Spain:

 Semana Santa in Spain

-Holy Week celebrations in Spain are not just about doleful repentence.
-In Andalucia for instance, the emphasis is more on celebrating the central figures of Christianity.
-Processions are a common feature of Holy Week activities that take place in every town in the region.
-In these emotive processions, floats carry unique and creative constructions that contain a figure of Jesus, Mary or an important saint.
+Holy Week celebrations in Spain are not just about doleful repentance.
+In Andalucia for instance, the emphasis is more about celebrating the central figures of Christianity.
+A common feature of Holy Week activities in every town in the region is the processions.
+In these processions, floats carry unique and creative constructions that include a figure of Jesus, Mary or an important saint.
 The times, participants and styles may vary from town to town, but almost all have some common themes.

 Holy Week Celebrations

 Local Spaniards are not the only participants of Holy Week.
 Semana Santa is one of the more important religious events in Spain and church officials from Rome and elsewhere come to take part in it.
-The event is also a tourist attraction, with visitors from around the world coming to merely witness or participate in the Holy Week festivals.
+The event is also a tourist attraction.
+Visitors from around the world come to participate in the Holy Week festivals or to merely observe.